HonestSquare/Haxball-Stadium-Editor/README.md

 HaxPuck is created by AtnNn.
 Since the domain has expired, I decided to make compatible HTML5 version from his code. (sorry for editing without permission, AtnNn.
 I didn't know that you are the creator.)

 ## WHAT IS NEW?
-Unfortunately, this version is translated and optimized in Korean.
+Unfortunately, this version is translated and optimized in Korean Language..
 Unintentionally, there are a lot of distractions compared to the original.
-I hope you can translate it into English again if you need it.
+I hope you can translate it into English Language again if you need it.
 Result in, it cause anyone can create or edit some stadiums easily.

 # KOREAN
 ## 이게 뭐죠?